Skip to content

 We are in phase three.
 The frameworks converge on it.
 The acceleration data confirms it.
 We do not know how long the interregnum lasts.
 We do not know — nobody does — whether what emerges will be inclusive or extractive.

 But we know it depends on what gets built right now.
+By people like you.
 That is not optimism.
 It is the historical record, read without flinching.